How many Spanish-speaking countries are there in the world? How Many People across the Globe know Spanish? Discover all.

-It is one of the official working languages in dozens of powerful international organizations such as the European Union (EU), United Nations (UN), World Health Organisation (WHO), World Trade Organisation (WTO), and a host of other worldwide institutions.
+It is one of the official working languages in dozens of influential international organizations such as the European Union (EU), the United Nations (UN), the World Health Organisation (WHO), the World Trade Organisation (WTO), and a host of other worldwide institutions.

-Spanish Speaking countries in the world – Hispanic World
+Spanish Speaking Nations – Hispanic World

 It is the official language or the de facto language of Spain, Mexico, Argentina, Colombia, Uruguay, Ecuador, Paraguay, Bolivia, Chile, Costa Rica, Cuba, Dominican Republic, Panama, Peru, Equatorial Guinea, El Salvador, Guatemala, Honduras, Nicaragua, and Venezuela.

 How many people speak Spanish in the world?